The Anatomy Of An Effective Marketing Email

 More than 70% of mobile purchasing decisions are influenced by promotional emails, so make sure your email is easy to read and interact with on smartphones and tablets.

-Check your “send” email and make sure it’s not a “do not reply” automatic email address.
+Check your “send” email and ensure it’s not a “do not reply” automatic email address.
 Use a real email address with someone to monitor it to lend credibility to your business and email marketing.

 Using your name and your company’s name to send an email is crucial to establishing brand awareness and increases the likelihood of a potential customer or client opening your email.